ITRS-Group/cordial/gdna/README.md

 The GDNA (Geneos Dynamic Netprobe Analysis) tool provides an overview of Geneos monitoring coverage within your I.T. estate.
 GDNA prompts action to ensure that there are no gaps in the visibility of the health of your applications and systems.
 It does this through analysing Geneos license usage data to present reports and visual indicators of monitoring coverage levels through two supplied dashboards.

-For many users installing GDNA this is as straight forward as starting up a docker container, after configuring the data sources.
+For many users installing GDNA this is as straight forward as creating a `docker-compose.yml` file, adding data sources and starting it up.

 We include two out-of-the-box dashboards to show you how effectively Geneos is being used within your I.T. estate as well as detailed data in both the Active Console and via emailed XLSX workbooks.